 “Woman/women” is the default that most accurately describes the vast majority of people who get abortions; for example, “pregnant women” is more aptly specific than “pregnant people” or “people with uteruses” or “birthing people” in general reference.
 “Women” fits in this context because women are the ones disproportionately and chiefly targeted and affected by anti-abortion legislation.
-Gender-targeted outcomes support gender-specific language as defaults; it is not necessarily unjustly exclusionary to specify the community most disproportionately affected by assaults on a protected class’s rights, and the degendering of language in this context inadvertently obscures the impact of abortion restrictions on women’s lives.
+Gender-targeted outcomes support gender-specific language as defaults.
+It is not necessarily unjustly exclusionary to specify the community most disproportionately affected by assaults on a specific community’s rights, and the degendering of language in this area risks inadvertently obscuring that impact of abortion restrictions on women’s lives.

 Lean away from, or add quotes to, “heartbeat” bill to describe legislation referring not to an actual heartbeat, but to electronic impulses signifying fetal cardiac activity.
 (For more, consider the American College of Obstetricians and Gynecologists’ guide.)

 Avoid “females” as a noun.
 Even though “females” accurately refers to people biologically capable of getting abortions, “females” is commonly used as a pejorative against women, reducing women to anatomy in contexts when anatomy is not the core focus.
 Instead of “females who get abortions,” use “women who get abortions.”